ARTICLE 54 - Sessional Instructors/Posted Courses

 The following factors shall be used in determining academic credentials:

-(i) graduate degree(s) relevant to the subject matter of the course; normally a Master's Degree and/or professional degree in an appropriate area and/or professional registration or certification appropriate to her/his field of study shall be sufficient for the appointment of a sessional instructor;
+(i) graduate degree(s) and/or equivalent experience with Indigenous Knowledge Systems relevant to the subject matter of the course; normally a Master's Degree and/or professional degree in an appropriate area and/or professional registration or certification appropriate to the member’s field of study shall be sufficient for the appointment of a sessional instructor;

-(ii) graduate work in the area of the subject matter of the course;
+(ii) graduate work and/or equivalent experience with Indigenous Knowledge Systems in the area of the subject matter of the course;

-(iii) related professional experience or applied research where applicable;
+(iii) professional designation and/or related professional experience or applied research where applicable;

-(iv) research, publications, creative works, etc., relevant to the subject matter of the course.
+(iv) research, publications, creative works, etc., and/or diverse forms of Indigenous scholarship relevant to the subject matter of the course.

-(iii) A sessional instructor who has attained preferred status for a course retains such status for that course or a similar course so long as she or he is not employed in a full-time capacity outside the bargaining unit.
+(iii) A sessional instructor who has attained preferred status for a course retains such status for that course or a similar course so long as the member is not employed in a full-time capacity outside the bargaining unit.

 The performance review shall be normally completed every three years starting with the anniversary of the attainment of preferred applicant status.
 However, if the sessional instructor has taught the course fewer than three times since the attainment of preferred applicant status or the most recent review, the review shall be completed after the sessional instructor has taught the course three times.

 The performance review will be in writing and shall be completed and communicated to the member by October 1.
-Each sessional instructor who has received a performance review under this Article, within five working days of being informed of the contents of the review, shall have the right to make a written response which shall also be placed in his or her file.
+Each sessional instructor who has received a performance review under this Article, within five working days of being informed of the contents of the review, shall have the right to make a written response which shall also be placed in the member’s file.

 The performance review is intended to assist sessional instructor members in improving their teaching and potentially to assist members with respect to career progress.